 The Commission DRB shall either approve, modify and approve, or disapprove the application within 30 days of the close of the Public Hearing.
-The basis for this decision shall be the conformance of the application to the improvements and requirements set forth in Article IV of this Ordinance the UDR.
+Basis for this decision shall be the conformance of the application to the improvements and requirements set forth in Article IV of this Ordinance.